Richards leads No. 2 Baylor to 77-62 win over No. 17 Indiana

 Baylor would begin to pull away in the second quarter, and took its biggest lead of the first half — 11 points — when Richards’ jumper put the Lady Bears ahead 36-25.
 They would go on to lead 37-29 at the halftime break.

 Indiana would fight back, opening the third quarter with a 7-1 run, with Aleksa Gulbe’s jumper pulling the Hoosiers within 38-36 with 7:16 left.
-But Richards’ three-point play 44 seconds later kicked off a 16-10 Baylor spurt that put the Lady Bears up 54-46 at the end of the period.
+But Richards’ three-point play 44 seconds later kicked off a 16-10 Baylor run that put the Lady Bears up 54-46 at the end of the period.

+“We just didn’t panic,” Mulkey said.
+“We had two kids on the floor who were starters on that national championship (Richards and Landrum), and they didn’t let the team lose its composure.
+We didn’t look at the score, they just played.”

-The Hoosiers made one final run in the fourth quarter, pulling within 65-61 on Holmes’ layup with 4:24 remaining, But Egbo made a tip-in, Caitlin Bickle hit a jumper and Cooper made three free throws during a 7-0 run that put the Lady Bears back up 72-61 with 55 seconds left.
+Indiana made one final run in the fourth quarter, pulling within 65-61 on Holmes’ layup with 4:24 remaining, But Egbo made a tip-in, Caitlin Bickle hit a jumper and Cooper made three free throws during a 7-0 run that put the Lady Bears back up 72-61 with 55 seconds left.

+“We just didn’t shoot it particularly well.
+It seems like we had a lot of great, open shots, too, but we couldn’t get them to fall,” Hoosiers coach Teri Moren said.
+“Because we struggled a little bit offensively, that affected us defensively.
+Our kids battled, and had opportunities.
+But we missed layups, we missed free throws.”

 BIG PICTURE